Download Court Forms

 Q: How long does it take to get the surplus funds?

 A: The court process has built in delays to ensure that any other party that may have a claim on the surplus is notified.
 The whole process could take 2 months or longer.

 Q: Is there a list of attorneys to choose from?

 A: The Comptroller’s Office does not recommend attorneys.
 However, you may use the below phone numbers and websites to find an attorney:

 Q: How do I obtain a Certificate of Money on Deposit?

-A: Send in a letter requesting the Certificate and provide the address of the property, the In Rem number or year the property was sold.
+2) Send in a letter to the Erie County Comptroller's Office requesting the Certificate and provide the address of the property, the In Rem number or year the property was sold.
 Also send a check for $1.00 payable to the Erie County Comptroller.
 Mail to:

 Erie County Comptroller’s Office